-Any other disclosures that the University makes will be in accordance with the Data Protection Act and your interests will always be considered.
+Any other disclosures that the University makes will be in accordance with Data Protection law and your interests will always be considered.

-You have a right to a copy, or to object to the processing of, your personal data held by the University.
-Any requests or objections should be made in writing to the Data Protection Officer through a Subject Access Request and there will be a £10 standard fee.
+You also have a right to object to the processing of your personal information, to rectify, to erase, to restrict and to port your personal information.
+Any requests or objections should be made in writing to the Data Protection Officer using the contact details provided below.

 You have a responsibility to keep your personal details up-to-date via SIMS.